paul-hammant/ngWebDriver/README.md

 // note - could be List instead of a Map - WebDriver makes a late decision on that
 ```

-## Helping NgWebDriver find Angular in a page
+## Helping NgWebDriver find Angular apps in a page

-Perhaps a different selector should be used to find Angular:
+Perhaps a different selector should be used to find Angular apps:

 ```
 NgWebDriver ngwd = new NgWebDriver(javascriptExecutor).withRootSelector("something-custom");